Travel advances are payments made before a trip takes place. They can be cash to an employee or non-employee traveler.

-Travel advances are granted when the traveler does not qualify for, or does not yet have, a corporate card.
+Travel advances are granted when the traveler does not qualify for, or does not yet have, a Travel and Entertainment card.
 Travel advances will be allowed for group travel meal expenses or foreign per diem (lodging and meals and incidental expenses), unless an exception is granted for other expenses.
 Submit the cash advance request to Accounts Payable between 10 and 30 days before the beginning of the trip.

 UC Santa Barbara has programs in place to minimize out-of-pocket expenses for university business travelers: